Getting Through a Financial Emergency

 If you still have some income, you might adjust or temporarily stop payroll deductions to savings or retirement but don’t be tempted to cash in your retirement account.
 You will be hit with penalties and taxes which could take away a big part of your account.

 If you have an emergency account, this is the time to use it.
-This is a genuine emergency for many people.
+A job loss is a genuine emergency.
 But remember, this is a temporary situation.
-Be strong and know that you are capable of cutting back on spending for a time.
+Be strong and know that you are capable of cutting back on spending for a time until you get another job or your employer calls you back.